Saturday, June 4, 2022

 "Where the winter stream of the Bunarbashi-Su joins the Mendere, there are some immense blocks of irregular shape; they may have formed part of the wall of a small fortress" (Dr Peter Forschhammer, Topography of the Plain of Troy, p 39).

 Forschhammer, who visited the plain of Troy in 1844, tells us that he saw large blocks in the area he calls the winter channel of the Burnarbashi Su, which is a place in front of Pinarbasi where the western most rivulet in the plain can discharge eastward into the bed of the main river in the center of the plain.
-That rivulet is today known as the Pinarbasi Su.
+That western rivulet is today known as the Pinarbasi Su.

 In the above photo, there are two raised earth anomalies across from one another, with a canal and road between them.
 Forschhammer saw the blocks in the area near the left edge of the lower most anomaly.

 Forschhammer suggests the blocks could be the remains of a small fortress, but that fort would have been in the middle of a flood plain, and would not have survived for long.
 I think it is more likely that what Forschhammer saw were remains from a dam.
-I suspect that what we are looking at in the above photo is 3000 years worth of mud covering the two sides of a failed dam.
+I suspect that what we are looking at in the above photo is 3000 years worth of mud covering two parts of a failed dam.
 The dam is under 5-7 meters of alluvium.
 Imagine a two story deep carpet covering the bronze age surfaces and structures.

 Zangger tells us that determining the age of the canal cut into the bedrock at Besik Bay "has never been seriously attempted, although Schliemann argued plausibly that the canal must have been very ancient, because it had accumulated a beach at its mouth in Besik Bay, 1 1/2 square miles in size, and it could not have done so in just a few centuries" (The Flood From Heaven, 1992, 145).
 In addition, the alluvium in Besik Bay does not come from the springs at Pinarbasi, it comes from the Scamander river, which runs in the center of the plain.

 It follows that the Trojans must have diverted the Scamander out of the plain and into the artificial channel at Besik Bay.
+That is the only way the beach at Besik Bay could have been formed.

 How did they do it?